wgy1027/postFireSeverityAssessment/postFire/2020-Global-Forest-Resources-Assessment-2020-(key-founds).md

 # Forests cover nearly one-third of the land globally

 The world has a total forest area of 4.06 billion hectares (ha), which is 31 percent of the total land area.
-This area is equivalent to 0.52 ha per person1 – although forests are not distributed equally among the world’s peoples or geographically.
+This area is equivalent to 0.52 ha per person – although forests are not distributed equally among the world’s peoples or geographically.
 The tropical domain has the largest proportion of the world’s forests (45 percent), followed by the boreal, temperate and subtropical domains.

 More than half (54 percent) of the world’s forests is in only five countries – the Russian Federation, Brazil, Canada, the United States of America and China.